FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/custom_connector/custom_protocol.md

 ### Connection interface implementation version 1.8

-Connection interface version <span style="background-color: #ffffff;">1.8</span> includes all functionality, introduced in version 1.7.
+Connection interface version includes all functionality, introduced in version 1.7.
 It also provides:

 -   `StorageService`, which allows data storing and retrievement during the execution of Transfer Site methods.

 ## Exception handling

-<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> will only retry the transfer by default if some of the Connection interface methods throw an `IOException` instance if there are retry attempts remaining.
-The <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Pluggable Transfer Site SPI provides a special exception named `TransferFailedException`, which is of type `java.io.IOException`.
+{{< SecureTransport/componentshortname  >}} will only retry the transfer by default if some of the Connection interface methods throw an `IOException` instance if there are retry attempts remaining.
+The {{< SecureTransport/componentshortname  >}} Pluggable Transfer Site SPI provides a special exception named `TransferFailedException`, which is of type `java.io.IOException`.
 This exception indicates a transfer failure; if the error is permanent (for example, an authentication failure) and is not expect to be resolved on retry, an `isPermanentFailure` flag should be raised.
 Otherwise, it should be left set to false, (for example, on connection timeout or any other transient error), allowing the transfer to succeed on the next retry.
 Generally, any exception caused by configuration or miss configuration is an exception that should not be retried.
 If an error occurs while implementing your Custom Connector, a `TransferFailedException` instance should be thrown with the flag set to indicate if the exception is permanent or temporary.
 There are two available constructors for instantiating `com.axway.st.plugins.site.TransferFailedException`:

 -   `public TransferFailedException(String message, Throwable cause);`
 -   `public TransferFailedException(String message, Throwable cause,  boolean isPermanentFailure);`

 The first one will set the `isPermanetFailure` flag to false and will force the SecureTransport to retry the transfer if retry attempts are available.
-The number of retries and the interval between retries for a transient failure of transfer can be configured by a <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> administrator.
-For more information about configuring retry parameters for server-initiated transfers, refer to the *<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Administrator's Guide*.
+The number of retries and the interval between retries for a transient failure of transfer can be configured by a {{< SecureTransport/componentshortname  >}} administrator.
+For more information about configuring retry parameters for server-initiated transfers, refer to the *{{< SecureTransport/componentshortname  >}} Administrator's Guide*.

 > **Note:**
 >